DinoChiesa/ApigeeEdge-Workshop-20160728/Lab Guides/Securing-APIs-with-OAuth/README.md

       "note": "All this metadata is attached to the token in the token store within Edge."
     }
     ```

+    Copy the value of the ‘access_token’ attribute to use in the next step.

-    This response give basic information about the token.
+    BTW, this response gives basic information about the token.
 Observe the
-    access_token and the expiry values - those are most critical.
-You, as API
+    access_token and the expiry values - these are the most critical pieces of
-    Publisher, have control over how much information to return in an OAuth
+    information.
+You, as API Publisher, have control over how much information
-    token response.
-You could simply return the token and the expiry, or you
+    to return in an OAuth token response.
+You could simply return the token and
-    could return additional information at your discretion.
+    the expiry, or you could return additional information at your discretion.

     Now, we will use that token in a request.